I hope this email finds you well!

 Pictures are of here in home in our center having daily morning prayer with children from the community and of children playing at our center.

 Last year when threats arose of me being summoned to Mozambique immediately at the time of my fathers’ passing or being barred from ever entering Mozambique again, God provided an honest administrator.
 He represented me and took on challenges few in Mozambique could.
 God gave us victory.

 Jacinto doing job of administrator, doing necessary legal documentation with families in The Dream Project programs.

 We again stand and look Heavenward with eyes of faith.
 In 2017, the missionary and ministry revenue decreased by over 50%: a decrease of $90,000.
 Everything we receive is from people as they respond to Jesus’ leading to give.
 We had no way of knowing our income would decrease so drastically.
 This has happened in the past and God provided for the lack through savings He had given me.
 Year after year he has provided for these boys and this community to receive the love of Jesus, tangibly proving He is a Father to the Fatherless.

 We have cut back .
 Our family has tightened our belts.
-However, we currently need to raise $25,000 to reimburse monies advanced for essential needs.
-We also need to raise additional monthly support for the ministry and for our family.
-Finally, we have half of the airfare needed to spend 7 weeks weeks with our team and boys in Mozambique in May.
-We need an additional $4,500.
+However, we currently need to raise $32,000 to reimburse monies advanced for essential needs.
+We also need to raise additional monthly support for our family to be able to focus on ministry as staff with Youth With A Mission.

 God has called our family to bring His kingdom to Mozambique.
 To be transparent, our family has given all we have to give.
 This past year our family has gotten into some debt for the first time in 18 years, since university loans.
 How can I say “No” to my sons who are now young adults and need help getting onto their feet?